jackshiels/bananai/README.md

 * Research question
 * Project outline
 * Deciding on the physical and software/AI architecture
-* Data gathering and transformation
+* Data domain, gathering and transformation
-* Model training and iteration
+* Model training and iteration.
 * Software, device design, and deployment
 * Findings and conclusion